Western Cape Information | Conference Venues Western Cape | Conference Centres | Conferences Western Cape

 History of the Western Cape

-Traces of the tools of early stone age hunter-gatherers found in the area of modern day Western Cape indicate that this area was inhabited by prehistoric people as much as 600 000 years ago.
-Most well known of these prehistoric hunter-gatherer is probably the the San (Bushmen) which relied almost solely on what the seashore had to offer for their food.
-About 2000 years ago the San was displaced by the Khoikhoi from the north, bringing with them their herds of cattle and sheep.
-By the time the first Europeans settled into the Table Bay area the Khoikhoi was the dominant tribe in the area ...read full article
+Traces of tools of early stone age hunter-gatherers found indicate that this area was inhabited by prehistoric people as much as 600 000 years ago.
+The San being the most well known relied almost exclusively on what the seashore had to provide for their food.
+By the time the first Europeans settled into the Table Bay area, the Khoikhoi was the dominant tribe, after displacing the San from the north about 2000 years ago...western cape history

 Western Cape Geography

-The Western Cape is bordered on the north by the Northern Cape, on the east by the Eastern Cape, on the south by the Indian Ocean, and on the west by the Atlantic Ocean.
+The Western Cape is bordered on the east by the Eastern Cape, the north by the Northern Cape, the west by the Atlantic Ocean and the south by the Indian Ocean.
 The subantarctic dependency of the Prince Edward Islands is included within the province's administration.
-The Breede, Berg and Olifants Rivers are major rivers of the province.
-The capital is Cape Town and other major cities include Stellenbosch, Worcester, Paarl, and George.
-The Garden Route and the Overberg are popular coastal tourism areas ...read full article
+The Olifants, Berg and Breede Rivers are major rivers of the province.
+Cape Town is the capital and other main cities include George, Worcester, Paarl, and Stellenbosch.
+The Overberg and the Garden Route are popular coastal tourism areas. ...western cape georgaphy

 Western Cape Climate

-The Western Cape is also diverse climatologically, with many distinct micro- and macroclimates created by the varied topography and the influence of both the Indian (warm water) and Atlantic (cold water) oceans, thus climatic statistics can vary greatly over short distances.
-Most of the province is considered to have a Mediterranean climate with cool, wet winters and warm, dry summers.
-The interior Karoo has a semi-arid climate with cold, frosty winters and hot summers with occasional thunderstorms.
-The Garden Route and the Overberg on the south coast have a maritime climate with cool, moist winters and mild, moist summers.
-Mossel Bay in the Garden Route is considered to have the second mildest climate worldwide after Hawaii ...read full article
+The Western Cape has a varied climate, with several different micro- and macroclimates created by the influence of both the Indian and Atlantic oceans and varied topography.
+Most of the Western Cape is considered to have a Mediterranean climate with cool, wet winters and warm, dry summers.
+The interior Karoo has a semiarid climate with cold, icy winters and hot summers with isolated thunderstorms.
+The Overberg and the Garden Route on the south coast have a maritime climate with cool, wet winters and warm, moist summers.
+Mossel Bay in the Garden Route is considered to have the second mildest weather worldwide after Hawaii....western cape climate

 Western Cape Economy

-The Western Cape's total GDP is the third-highest contribution to the country’s total, at 14.6%.
-The largest industry is the clothing and textile industry, which employs over 170,000 people.
-The textile industry is presently declining in importance, due to competition with cheaper Eastern producers, such as China.
-High-tech industries, international call centres, fashion design, advertising and TV production are niche industries rapidly gaining in importance.
-The province also has a substantially lower unemployment rate than the other provinces; 17.1% of the working population is unemployed ...read full article
+The Western Cape's has the third-highest GDP contribution to the country’s total, at 14.6%.
+The largest industry is the textile and clothing industry, which employs over 170,000 people.
+The textile industry is currently declining in importance, due to competition with cheaper Eastern producers.
+International call centres, High-tech industries, fashion design, TV production and advertising are niche industries rapidly gaining in importance.
+The province also has a significantly lower unemployment rate than the other provinces....western cape economy

 Education in the Western Cape

-The Western Cape is the most highly educated province with a very skilled workforce in comparison to any other African region.
-The high school graduation rate is consistently around 80%, higher than any other province.
-The province also boasts three internationally acclaimed universities, namely the University of Cape Town, Stellenbosch University and the University of the Western Cape...read full article
+The Western Cape is the most highly educated province with highly skilled workers in comparison to any other African region.
+The high school graduation is higher than any other province at around 80%, higher.
+The region also boasts three internationally acclaimed universities: Stellenbosch University, the University of the Western Cape and the University of Cape Town....western cape education

 Towns and Suburbs of the Western Cape province of South Africa